Frequently Asked Questions – Pediatric Ear Problems

 What is the Treatment for Frequent Ear Infections?

 Antibiotics are the mainstay of treatment of ear infections.
 Often, when the usual antibiotics fail because of resistant bacteria, more powerful antibiotics must be used.
-In cases of recurrent infection, many physicians prescribe preventative prophylactic antibiotics given for a longer period of time (1-3 mo) to prevent new infections from occurring.
+In cases of recurrent infection, many physicians prescribe preventative prophylactic antibiotics given for a longer period of time (one-three months) to prevent new infections from occurring.
 Antibiotics (e.g. Amoxicillin or Gantrisin) in lower doses are typically used for this purpose.

 If the child has allergy symptoms such as watery, itchy eyes, nasal drainage and rash, these should also be addressed.
 However, allergy medications occasionally used by physicians to treat recurrent ear infection such as steroids, antihistamines and decongestants have not been shown to be effective in patients without other evidence of allergies.
 As a result, they are not recommended for treatment of ear infection, as they may have undesirable side effects.